 Some health care services, such as hospitalization, outpatient surgery and certain other outpatient services, require precertification with Aetna to verify coverage for these services.
 When you receive services from an out-of-network provider, you are responsible for obtaining the necessary precertification from Aetna.
 Your provider may precertify your treatment for you.
 However, you should verify with Aetna prior to receiving the services that the provider has obtained precertification.
 If the service is not precertified, the benefit payable maybe significantly reduced or may not be covered.
 This means you will be responsible for the unpaid balance of any bills.
-You must call Aetna to precertify services.
-See section 3.4, Understanding Precertification, for more information on the precertification process and what to do if your request for precertification is denied.
+You must call Aetna to precertification process and what to do if your request for precertification is denied.
+Precertification is not required for emergency care received from out-of-network providers or at out-of-network facilities.

 When you use out-of-network providers, you may have to pay for services at the time they are rendered.
 You may be required to pay the charges and submit a claim form for reimbursement.
 When you pay an out-of-network provider directly, you will be responsible for completing a claim form to receive reimbursement of covered expenses under the medical plan.
 You must submit a completed claim form and proof of payment to Aetna.
-See Section 8, How to File a Claim, for a complete description of how to file a claim under the medical plan.
+See section 8, How to File a Claim, for a complete description of how to file a claim under the medical plan.